Shopify/active_shipping/README.markdown

     # Arrived at FedEx sort facility at KNOXVILLE, TN on Fri Oct 24 02:45:00 UTC 2008.
     # Scanned at FedEx sort facility at KNOXVILLE, TN on Fri Oct 24 05:56:00 UTC 2008.
     # Delivered at Knoxville, TN on Fri Oct 24 16:45:00 UTC 2008.
 Signed for by: T.BAKER

-    tracking_info = fdx.find_tracking_info('tracking number here', :carrier_code => 'fedex_express') # Express package

-    tracking_info.shipment_events.each do |event|
-      puts "#{event.name} at #{event.location.city}, #{event.location.state} on #{event.time}. #{event.message}"
-    end
-    # => Picked up by FedEx at NASHVILLE, TN on Wed Dec 03 16:46:00 UTC 2008.
-    # Package status at MISSISSAUGA, ON on Wed Dec 03 18:00:00 UTC 2008.
-    # Left FedEx Origin Location at NASHVILLE, TN on Wed Dec 03 20:27:00 UTC 2008.
-    # Arrived at FedEx Ramp at NASHVILLE, TN on Wed Dec 03 20:43:00 UTC 2008.
-    # Left FedEx Ramp at NASHVILLE, TN on Wed Dec 03 22:30:00 UTC 2008.
-    # Arrived at Sort Facility at INDIANAPOLIS, IN on Thu Dec 04 00:31:00 UTC 2008.
-    # Left FedEx Sort Facility at INDIANAPOLIS, IN on Thu Dec 04 01:14:00 UTC 2008.
-    # Left FedEx Sort Facility at INDIANAPOLIS, IN on Thu Dec 04 04:48:00 UTC 2008.
-    # Arrived at FedEx Ramp at MISSISSAUGA, ON on Thu Dec 04 06:26:00 UTC 2008.
-    # Package status at MISSISSAUGA, ON on Thu Dec 04 07:03:00 UTC 2008.
-    # Left FedEx Ramp at MISSISSAUGA, ON on Thu Dec 04 07:37:00 UTC 2008.
-    # Arrived at FedEx Destination Location at TORONTO, ON on Thu Dec 04 08:42:00 UTC 2008.
-    # On FedEx vehicle for delivery at TORONTO, ON on Thu Dec 04 09:04:00 UTC 2008.
-    # Delivered to Non-FedEx clearance broker at TORONTO, ON on Thu Dec 04 10:15:00 UTC 2008.

 ## TODO

 * proper documentation
-* proper offline testing for carriers in addition to the remote tests
 * carrier code template generator
 * more carriers
-* integrate with ActiveMerchant
 * support more features for existing carriers
 * bin-packing algorithm (preferably implemented in ruby)
 * order tracking